Panama Canal's $8 Billion Gas Pipeline Project Creates Historic Investment Opportunity for Expats

 $4-8 billion total investment creating 15,600 jobs

-Source: Panama Canal Authority announcement
+Source: Panama Canal Authority announcement, 2025

-$2.7 billion annual economic contribution during operation
+$2.7 billion annual economic contribution during operation with multiplier effects

-Source: Panama Ministry of Economy projections
+Source: Panama Ministry of Economy projections, 2025

 $800 million lost during 2024 drought restrictions

-Source: Panama Canal Authority financial reports
+Source: Panama Canal Authority financial reports, 2024

-30% increase in Panama Canal revenues projected
+30% increase in Panama Canal revenues projected from pipeline operations

-Source: Canal Authority economic impact analysis
+Source: Canal Authority economic impact analysis, 2025

-Regional Impact: Positioning Panama as Energy Hub
+Regional Impact: Panama's Evolution into a Global Energy Hub

 First interoceanic energy corridor in the Americas

-Source: Panama Infrastructure Ministry
+Source: Panama Infrastructure Ministry, 2025

 Expert Insights